A federal judge in New York ruled that the Fox Entertainment Group Inc. series “Touch” doesn’t violate the copyright of author Everette Hallford.

 The Australian ruling will allow patents on anything that is artificial, without consideration of the biological material from which it derived, Luigi Palombi, a patent lawyer and author of “Gene Cartels: Biotech Patents in the Age of Free Trade,” said in an e-mailed statement.

-Cancer Voices Australia, a national organization representing cancer patients, and Yvonne D’Arcy, a Brisbane resident diagnosed with breast cancer, sued Myriad Genetics (MYGN) and Genetic Technologies (GENE) to block the patenting of genes in the country.
+Cancer Voices Australia, a national organization representing cancer patients, and Yvonne D’Arcy, a Brisbane resident diagnosed with breast cancer, sued Myriad Genetics (MYGN:US) and Genetic Technologies (GENE:US) to block the patenting of genes in the country.

 The case is: Cancer Voices Australia v.
 Myriad Genetics.
 NSD643/2010.
 Federal Court of Australia (Sydney).